 - Toast the pecans: Preheat oven to 300°F (150°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Spread the chopped pecans on top and toast for 7-8 minutes or until fragrant and lightly browned.
 Set aside.
 1 cup will be used inside the toffee and the rest are sprinkled on top.

 - Make the toffee: While stirring with a wooden spoon, melt the butter over medium heat in a 3-quart heavy-duty saucepan.
 Once melted, add the water, 1 cup (200g) granulated sugar, salt, and corn syrup.
 Stir constantly until the sugar dissolves, then brush down the sides of the pan with a water-moistened pastry brush.
 Attach a candy thermometer to the pan, making sure the bulb is not touching the bottom of the pan (as you'll get an inaccurate reading).

-- Stir the mixture occasionally as it begins to boil.
+- Stir the mixture every minute as it begins to boil.
 Rapid bubbles, a thicker consistency, and a slightly darker color form around 240°F (116°C).
-Continue to stir occasionally until it reaches 290°F (143°C; soft crack stage).
+Continue to stir every minute until it reaches 290°F (143°C; soft crack stage).
 Be watchful-- the temperature slowly rises in the beginning, but then skyrockets quickly.
 If you notice it's rising very fast, you can even turn off the heat when the toffee reaches 285°F (141°C), as it will continue to cook in the few seconds after.